Ligures: Economy

 The Ligurian economy was based on primitive agriculture, sheep farming, hunting and the exploitation of forests.
 Diodorus Siculus writes about the Ligurians:

 Since their country is mountainous and full of trees, some of them use all day to cut wood, using strong and heavy dark; others, who want to cultivate the land, must deal with breaking stones, because it is so dry soil that you can not pick tools remove a sod, that with it do not rise stones.
 However, even if they have to fight with so many misfortunes, by means of stubborn work they go beyond nature [...] they often give themselves to hunting, and finding quantities of savage, with it they make up for the lack of bladders; and so it comes, that flowing through their snow-covered mountains, and getting used to practicing then more difficult places of the thickets, they harden their bodies, and strengthen their muscles admirably.
 Some of them, due to the famine of food, drink water, and live of meat of domestic and wild animals.

 Thanks to the contact with the bronze "metal seekers", the Ligurians also dedicated themselves to mining.

 The commercial activity is important.
 Already in ancient times the Ligurians were known in the Mediterranean for the trade of the precious Baltic amber.
 With the development of the Celtic populations, the Ligurians found themselves controlling a crucial access to the sea, becoming (sometimes in spite of themselves) custodians of an important way of communication.

 Although they were not renowned navigators, they came to have a small maritime fleet, and their attitude to navigation is described as follows:

 They sail for reason of shops on the sea of Sardinia and Libya, spontaneously exposing themselves to extreme dangers; they use smaller hulls than vulgar boats for this; nor are they practical of the comfort of other ships; and what is surprising is that they are not afraid to sustain the serious risks of storms.

 Tribes

+The Ligures lived divided into numerous tribes, among them were: the Genuati, who lived in what is now the area of the city of Genoa; the Tigulli, who lived in what is now the area of Trigoso; the Ingauni, who lived in what is now the area of the city of Albenga; the Intimilii who lived in what is now the area of Ventimiglia, the Apuani who lived in what is now the areas of the valleys of Magra and Serchio.